spacewalk01/yolov5-fire-detection/README.md

 | :-: | :-: | :-: |
 | ![](results/P_curve.png) | ![](results/PR_curve.png) | ![](results/R_curve.png) |

 Note that I observed red emergency light on top of police car was being detected as fire.
-It might be due to the fact that the training dataset also contains only a few hundreds of negative samples.
+It might be due to the fact that the training dataset contains only a few hundreds of negative samples.
 I presume that we can further improve the performance by adding images with non-labeled fire objects as negative samples.
 It is also recommended to use as many images of [negative samples](https://github.com/AlexeyAB/darknet) as there are images with objects.

 #### Prediction Results